 The use of scissors requires and enhances many developmental skills.
 Cutting allows children to build the tiny muscles in their hands since they have to continuously open and close their fingers.
 Cutting also enhances the use of eye-hand coordination, which means children must be able to move their hands, while looking at something.
 Since the brain is required to work with two systems, cutting might be a difficult task.
-But don´t worry, little hands can develop fine motor skills by learning the proper way to use scissors.
+But don’t worry, little hands can develop fine motor skills by learning the proper way to use scissors.
 Keep reading to learn more!

-What skills do we need?
+What skills do we need to use scissors?

 Although these skills are used during the activity of cutting, they can also be practiced throughout your child’s day.
-Simple tasks like throwing and catching a ball, using a spoon, or zipping a coat are things where your little one develops his hand coordination, finger dexterity, and builds strength in the little hand muscles.
+Simple tasks like throwing and catching a ball, using a spoon, or zipping a coat are things where your little one develops their hand coordination, finger dexterity, and builds strength in the little hand muscles.

 When children reach 42 months, they begin doing activities that involve cutting with scissors.
 But before they get there, you can begin stimulating the abilities they need by practicing simple and everyday actions like: